learn-co-curriculum/dsc-k-means-clustering/README.md

 ## Evaluating Cluster Fitness

-Running K-Means on a dataset is easy enough, but how do we know if we have the best value for K?
+Running K-means on a dataset is easy enough, but how do we know if we have the best value for K?
 The best bet is to use an accepted metric for evaluating cluster fitness such as [**_Calinski Harabaz Score_**](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.calinski_harabaz_score.html), which is more often referred to by a simpler, **_Variance Ratio_**.

 ### Computing Variance Ratios